RalucaN/Data-projects/Text analysis project using R (2016)/ReadMe.md

 <b>Disclaimers</b>:
 * This is my first text analysis project, dating back to June 2016, when I was in the first year of the PhD programme.
-Thus, the writing skills are representative of that time and has improved substantially until my graduation from the programme.
+Thus, the writing skills are representative of that time and have improved substantially until today.
 No updates have been made to the paper ever since.
 * It represents an example of application of different content and dictionary-based methods of analysis to the 2016 Democratic candidate debate of the US presidential elections.
 Details about the methodology and findings are available below.
 * <i>Purpose and outcome</i>: It was submitted for the completion of the "Quantitative text analysis" postgraduate course at Trinity College Dublin, and received the grade "A-".
 <br>